hammerill/hammerill.github.io/README.md

 No. I won't give you the source code of the site itself (yet).

+Also I push changes here automatically.
+That's why you'll only see the commits named "Update static export".

 ## Usage
 Static export could be useful when server side has some troubles handling requests.
 And here, it doesn't even think: just dumbly returning HTML, CSS and JS.